vlgiitr/Machine_Unlearning/README.md

 ## 2. Approach

-we have gone beyond traditional fine-tuning methods by exploring the impact of sparsity enforcement on the unlearning process.
+We have gone beyond traditional fine-tuning methods by exploring the impact of sparsity enforcement on the unlearning process.
 Our experimentation involves the utilization of  several pruning techniques, followed by unlearning with a choice of five advanced algorithms.
 Additionally, we have introduced support for LoRA, which significantly enhances the retraining speed.

 ## 3. Pruning
-one of the following commands may be run to implement pruning after training the chosen pre-trained model.
+One of the following commands may be run to train the chosen pre-trained model followed by pruning.

 **OMP**